AB-Engineering/msp-firmware/README.md

 A&A Milano Smart Park Project

-Firmware developed with the Arduino IDE v2 by Norman Mulinacci @ 2023
+Firmware developed with the Arduino IDE v2 by Norman Mulinacci @ 2023.
+Updated for Vs-Code by AB-Engineering @ 2025.

 The project runs on Espressif's ESP32-DevkitC with ESP32-WROVER-B module